-Canada is home to some vibrant cities and some wonderful man-made attractions, but what sets Canada apart from other destinations are its natural wonders.
+Canada is home to some vibrant cities and wonderful man-made attractions, but what sets Canada apart from other destinations is its natural wonders.

-Anyone that has been on Canada holidays will have had their breath taken away from just looking at the raw beauty the country offers.
+Anyone who has been on Canada holidays before will have had their breath taken away by the raw beauty the country offers.

-From cascading waterfalls to dancing lights in the sky, there are so many natural attractions which you can enjoy in Canada.
-In this guide, we take a look at the top eight natural wonders of Canada that will stay with you for the rest of your life:
+From cascading waterfalls to dancing lights in the sky, Canada’s nature is unrivalled, and there are so many natural attractions which you can enjoy.
+In this guide, we take a look at the best natural wonders of Canada that will stay with you for the rest of your life.

 1. The Northern Lights